 6. Condensate Drainage

-High-efficiency furnaces can drain off several gallons of water on a daily basis.
+High-efficiency furnaces can drain off several gallons of water every day.
 If the drain lines are clogged with dirt and debris, the furnace will shut down.

-7. Check Vents for Blockage
+7. Examine Vents for Blockage

 What Should You Expect After a Furnace Tune-Up?

 Your heating and air conditioning system naturally loses energy efficiency over time.
-This loss of efficiency is due to many factors, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
+This loss of efficiency is due to several reasons, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
 Keeping your heating system maintained with annual professional tune-ups can help to reduce these factors.
-During your tune-up, your HVAC technician will clean and check over your furnace, identifying areas of concern.
-They can identify failing parts in need of replacement before they become a larger problem.
-A tune-up alone may instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner home because your HVAC equipment will be distributing clean air through a clean air filter.
-Perhaps one of the largest benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
-An overworked HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to maintain indoor comfort.
+During your tune-up, your HVAC technician will clean and check over your heating equipment, identifying areas of wear and tear.
+They can identify failing parts in need of replacement before they become a serious problem.
+A tune-up alone will sometimes instantly improve energy efficiency by up to 30%.
+You’ll also enjoy cleaner air and a cleaner home because your HVAC system will be distributing clean air through a clean air filter.
+Perhaps one of the largest benefits you’ll enjoy following a fall furnace or AC tune-up is lower utility bills.
+A neglected HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been finely tuned can take less energy to maintain indoor comfort.
 Because your heating system operates more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
-A Longer-Lasting HVAC System